PEtab-dev/PEtab/doc/documentation_data_format.rst

   (see above).
 Any parameters named ``noiseParameter${1..n}_${observableId}`` *must* be overwritten in the measurement table.

+  Noise formulae can also contain observable parameter overrides, which take their values from the measurements table (see the description for ``observableFormula`` in this table).
+An example use case is a proportional noise model.

 - ``noiseDistribution`` [STRING: 'normal' or 'laplace', OPTIONAL]

   Assumed noise distribution for the given measurement.
 Only normally or